twatter-soen341/Twatter/Features.md

 ### Viveka
 12) A feature to also accept voice 'rants'.
 (We would need to be careful with the size)
 13) Implement a discussion 'subject' (like reddit) or like twitter threads.
 Entire 'discussions' can be retwated or liked.

+### Abhijit
+14) A feature to share music that would link to all platforms.
+15) Old school text editor for writing tweets.
+Similar to MS Word tools (Bold, underline, font, etc).
+16) Front page with all the 'hottest' (most up-voted) twats.